 Spurred On is an interactive documentary following NZ actor Dean O'Gorman to Passchendaele, the site of New Zealand's darkest day in WW1.
 Dean sets out to understand what it was really like to fight through Belgium, and uncover his personal connections to those young men buried in Passchendaele’s mud.

-The darkest days for two nations commemorate the horror of October 1917.
-A hundred years from the Allied campaign at Passchendaele, renowned actors Dean O’Gorman (New Zealand) and RH Thompson (Canada) return to the deadly fields to find traces of family and rediscover the reality of war.
+The documentary is structured using two real characters.
+Renowned Kiwi actor Dean O’Gorman (The Hobbit trilogy) and Canadian thespian Robert Thompson return to the deadly fields of Passchendaele to find traces of family history and rediscover the reality of war.

-Canadian forces began their two-week push on October 26th, finally advancing less than 1km to gain the famous ‘ridge’.
-15,654 Canadian casualties included three thousand killed.
-RH’s great-uncle George Stratford was hit by a shell on top of Bellevue Spur.
+While New Zealand’s part in the Allied attack toward Bellevue Spur on October 12th lasted just a few hours, it cost 843 NZ lives, including John and Thomas O’Gorman, the worst day in national history.
+Canadian forces began their two-week push on October 26th, finally advancing to gain the famous ‘ridge’ where Robert’s great-uncle George Stratford was hit by a shell on top of Bellevue Spur.

 In Spurred On, each actor takes a personal journey from their own corner of the globe, uncovering genealogies from the two families who both sent five brothers to the Great War.
 Incorporating painstakingly researched and sourced archive stills, and extensive family research, the Canadian and Kiwi stories are told through five interlinked chapters in the online documentary.
 Each chapter in the documentary includes interactive video, photo and text sidebars to give historical context and extra facts.
 The Canadian content went live in November 2017 and will also play on CBC in Canada.